KavitGangar/Stock-Market-Trading-Agent-Using-On-Policy-Reinforcement-Learning-Algorithms/README.md

 This file contains the code to process the stock data from quandl and dump it into a pickle file

 The user manual contains steps to execute the code

+Path.zip has the trained model of apple stock

+FYP.pkl has pickled data of apple,microsoft,nike and sbi